Ajay Rathnam

 Ajay Rathnam is an Indian actor who has worked predominantly in Tamil films and serials apart from few Telugu, Malayalam, Hindi and Kannada films.
 He is known for his supporting and negative roles and has acted in over 300 movies.
 Standing at 6 ft 4 in (193 cm), Rathnam is one of the tallest actors in Tamil cinema.

 Career

 Rathnam made his acting debut with the horror film Naalai Manithan (1989) in which he played a psycho.
 He has appeared in one episode of the TV serial Marmadesam (Vidathu Karuppu).
-He played the leader of the fictional LTF rebels in the Hindi-language film Madras Cafe (2013).
-His character bore a close resemblance to the late LTTE leader Velupillai Prabhakaran.

 Other works

 His other side is seen as a motivational trainer and has transformed lives of thousands of children under his academy "STONE TO DIAMOND".

 Rathnam has been an abettor conducting motivational seminars for the students at various colleges.
 In 2018, he launched his badminton academy named "V Square" in Chennai.
 In 2019, he launched "V Square" Sports Arena in Mogappair.